-This article, contributed by arrester experts, Bengt Johnnerfelt and Jorge Luiz de Franco of TE Connectivity, discusses essential system parameters for successful installation of line surge arresters.
-The end goal of the process is optimizing selection of a non-gapped line arrester and coordinating it with the disconnector so as to mitigate problems of line tripping due to lightning.
+This edited 2015 contribution to INMR by arrester experts Bengt Johnnerfelt and Jorge Luiz de Franco of TE Connectivity, discussed essential system parameters for successful installation of line surge arresters.
+The end goal of the process is optimizing selection of a non-gapped line arrester and coordinating it with the disconnector in order to mitigate problems of line tripping due to lightning.

 1. Information on Towers